 Mergers and Acquisitions

-In an effort to bolster its medical dressings business, 3M agreed in 2019 to acquire medical device maker Acelity for $6.7 billion.
 That year it completed its $1 billion acquisition of the technology business of M*Modal, a developer of cloud- and AI-based medical speech recognition technology for electronic health records.
 Adding M*Modal's technology business to 3M's Health Information Systems will enable physical to improve the patient experience, while enhancing documentation accuracy and operational efficiency for both providers and payers.

 3M launched in 1902 as Minnesota Mining and Manufacturing Company, a small mining venture in Northern Minnesota.
 The company went public on the NYSE in 1946 as 3M before the 1951 creation of its international division in Australia, Brazil, Canada, France, Germany, Mexico, and the UK.
 The company's sales hit $20 billion in 2005 and $30 billion in 2013.
 In 2014 3M was issued its 100,000th patent.